 When you need to change the address on your driver's license, driver authorization card or identification card, you may do so online at dmvnv.com, by going to your local DMV office or through the mail.
 Address changes must be completed in person if you hold a commercial driver's license.

-If you choose to request an address change by mail, you can download the Change of Address Application (DMV-22) from the website or contact the DMV Call Center and have a form mailed to you.
+If you choose to request an address change by mail, you can download the Change of Address Application (DMV-22) from the website dmvnv.com.